Aujeszky’s Disease

 • Virus isolation: in contrast to PCR, this allows a statement to be made as to whether the virus is capable of infection, as well as further typing.
 Virus isolation is rarely used in routine diagnostics.

-Laboratory diagnostics in case of false hosts
+Laboratory diagnostics in case of dogs

 • As no antibodies are formed due to the rapid course of the disease, only direct pathogen detection by PCR (if necessary also by virus isolation) is useful.
 In this case, CNS (brain and/or spinal cord, in the latter case especially the region of the spinal cord which was responsible for the supply of the skin sites where the itching was observed) should be brought for examination.